menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Reedville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Reedville is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Reedville who work in healthcare (18.12%), food service (17.96%), and law enforcement and fire fighting (17.31%).

-A relatively large number of people in Reedville telecommute to their jobs.
-Overall, about 15.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.05% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle